MicrosoftDocs/microsoft-salescopilot-docs/articles/use-server-side-sync.md

 ---
-title: Use server-side synchronization with the Sales app
+title: Use server-side synchronization with Sales app
 description: Learn how to use server-side synchronization with the Sales app. ms.date: 11/20/2025 ms.topic: how-to